 You may associate dandruff with adults wearing unfortunate black turtlenecks or hiding their special blue shampoo bottles in the shower.
 The truth is, even children as young as toddler-aged can suffer from dandruff, too.

 Dandruff even has an official scientific name called pityriasis capitis or seborrheic dermatitis.
 But it also appears to be a rather puzzling condition in the medical community, with no one clear cause.

-A review of the available studies on dandruff points to different causes like fungus, or a certain type of yeast called Malassezia, a genetic predisposition to extra "scaliness" of the skin, hormone fluctuations, or even just a sensitive scalp.
+A of the available studies on dandruff points to different causes like fungus, or a certain type of yeast called Malassezia, a genetic predisposition to extra "scaliness" of the skin, hormone fluctuations, or even just a sensitive scalp.

 As the Cleveland Clinic points out, dandruff in adults is really just another form of seborrheic dermatitis, which occurs as the infamous "cradle cap" in infants.
 Most commonly, cradle cap occurs in infants 0 to 3 months old and clears up on its own by 1 year old.
 But the condition may persist into toddlerhood, leading you with the unique predicament of figuring out how on earth to treat a toddler with dandruff.
 To help you figure it out, here are five home remedies for treating toddler dandruff.

 When our baby showed signs of "baby dandruff," which was actually cradle cap, we found that decreasing the frequency of her baths actually helped tremendously.

 Our pediatrician explained that in many instances, parents overbathe their babies, leading to skin problems.
 And in some cases, shampoo or baby wash can build up on their scalps.
 Instead of bathing her every night, we decreased the frequency to every other day, or more if we could stretch it.
 We noticed a dramatic decrease in the amount of "dandruff" she had.